An Economic Topology of the Brexit vote: Introduction

+June 23rd 2016 saw the United Kingdom vote by a margin of 52\% to 48\% to leave the European Union.
+Britain's decision to exit the EU has become known as `Brexit'.
+Many narrative explanations for the result have been posited, some involving the `left behind' signalling to metropolitan elites, or the growth of Euroscepticism, fuelled by austerity and the challenges emerging from the Global Financial Crisis or else more deeply rooted in changes wrought by globalisation and European market integration.
+These theories have endogeneities and overlaps, implying significant statistical challenges so that conclusions remain elusive.
+As UK political parties continue to reconfigure themselves in its aftermath, understanding the voting patterns underlying the 2016 referendum outcome remains as important as ever.

-Topological data analysis (TDA) is a data-driven approach from the physical sciences that treats data as a point cloud and studies the topology thereof.
-Born of work by \cite{carlsson2009topology} TDA is well adopted in the physical sciences but is yet to take hold in the social sciences.
-It is free from assumptions about relationships and can, through the ability of computers, capture coordinates on any number of axes to fine grain all possible interactions.
-Against the discourse in the literature such an ability is vital to facilitate a strong evidence base.
-Whenever inference is driven from the data upwards in this way there is a suspicion around the degree to which results are representative of the population, small perturbations of the dataset may produce very different outcomes.
-Against this critique TDA has an important robustness that distributional methods such as regression do not.
-Movements on any of the axis of a point cloud simply distort the shape, they do not change the ordering of points or any conclusions drawn therefrom.
+This paper considers how local socio-economic characteristics combine to explain constituency-level voting behaviour in the EU referendum, and how this relates to prior and subsequent electoral voting behaviour, using topological data analysis (TDA).\footnote{To define a few key terms in this paper, `Leave' is a contraction of `leave the EU'; `Remain' that the UK should remain in the EU.
+In keeping with the literature, `Britain' and the UK are used interchangeably.} TDA is a data-driven approach that treats data as a point cloud and studies its topology.
+Born of work by \cite{carlsson2009topology}, TDA is well adopted in the physical sciences but is yet to take hold in the social sciences.
+It is free from assumptions about relationships and can capture coordinates on any number of axes to fine-grain all interactions.
+This approach is thus novel relative to the existing literature on the demographic characteristics underlying EU referendum voting patterns, which mostly assumes linear relationships.

+Using TDA, we explore relations between local socio-economic conditions and the 2016 EU referendum outcome.
+Complex interactions are thus reviewed in a topologically faithful fashion that preserves every element of the underlying data.
+Through this lens appear new patterns alongside the principal linear relationships already documented in the literature.
+We show that Brexit-voting constituencies are concentrated within a small part of the multidimensional data cloud, while Remain was highly spread.
+The discussion covers regional patterns in the point cloud and moves on to consider election outcomes.
+We therefore address both the geographical discussion begun in \cite{harris2016voting} and the demographic explorations in \cite{becker2017voted} and others.